ISC's New Static Website

 Barring surprises, BIND 9.12.0b2, now available for download, should be the last development beta before the release candidate.
-If you want to give it a try in time to provide us feedback before our RC code freeze you can find the beta at:
+If you want to give it a try in time to provide us feedback before our RC code freeze you can find the beta at our Downloads page.

 You should also review the “Features Removed” section as well.
 Some of these changes could break existing scripts that rely on them.
 We do make every effort to support backwards compatibility, and we only make this kind of change in a major release.
 For example, going forward HMAC-MD5 will not be recommended for RNDC keys.
 For backwards compatibility HMAC-MD5 can still be used, but the default algorithm used by rndc-confgen is now HMAC-SHA256.